Guide to the Smartest Way to Launch an Affiliate Program

-“If you offer Affiliates a type of compensation that is that is different than a % of sale, such as pay per install, pay per registration or pay per subscription, then what can happen is Affiliates will promote your offer in a way that delivers the best result for them based on that compensation plan.
+“If you offer affiliates a type of compensation that is different than a % of sale, such as Cost Per Install, Cost Per Registration or Cost Per Subscription, then what can happen is affiliates will promote your offer in a way that delivers the best result for them based on that compensation plan.
 The metrics for customer lifetime value might not reflect the same level you see from organic traffic.
-It’s important to monitor how Affiliates are promoting your products and services and how this may affect the quality of customers you’re getting.
+It’s important to monitor how affiliates are promoting your products and services and how this may affect the quality of customers you’re getting.
 If you’re paying the correct amount for the value of the customers you are receiving then you will have a great, healthy program.” ~ Ben Kiblinger, Managing Director of QuantumRevenue

 - Relationships are everything.
-You need to reach out to Affiliates, keep them engaged and pay them enough to keep them excited.
+You need to reach out to affiliates, keep them engaged and pay them enough to keep them excited.

-- Affiliate Management Agencies help a ton here as they already have the relationships and know what the Affiliates need.
+- Affiliate management agencies help a ton here as they already have the relationships and know what the affiliates need.

-- Keep a watchful eye to protect both your brand and best Affiliates from being hurt by bad egg Affiliates that try to steal credit for everything.
+- Keep a watchful eye to protect both your brand and best affiliates from being hurt by bad egg affiliates that try to steal credit for everything.